ktheticdev/BadWDSD/README.md

 # Installation (Software)

+**FOR FIRST INSTALLATION, BACKUP FLASH FIRST!!!.
+IF SOMETHINGS GOES TOO WRONG AND YOU DONT HAVE BACKUP, YOUR CONSOLE MAY BE PERMANENTLY BRICKED**

 1. Prepare the USB drive by **DELETING old qcfw folder if existed, DO NOT OVERWRITE!!** then download [qCFW](https://github.com/aomsin2526/BadWDSD/releases) and extract it into your drive like this: